deepmedia/Transcoder/README.md

 *Looking for a powerful camera library to take videos?
 Take a look at our [CameraView](https://github.com/natario1/CameraView).*

+*Need support, consulting, or have any other business-related question?
+Feel free to <a href="mailto:mat.iavarone@gmail.com">get in touch</a>.*

 # Transcoder

 Transcodes and compresses video files into the MP4 format, with audio support, using hardware accelerated Android codecs available on the device.
 Works on API 18+.